-- Encouraging our partners to meet high standards of safety, social and environmental performance: Our expectations of our contractors and suppliers as well as the standards we hold them to also help raise the bar for thousands of companies around the world on issues like respecting human rights and health, environment and safety practices.
+- Encouraging our partners to meet high standards of safety, social and environmental performance: Our expectations of our contractors and suppliers as well as the standards to which we hold them help raise the bar for thousands of companies around the world on issues like respecting human rights and health, environment and safety practices.

 creating prosperity through local and inclusive economic opportunity

-Chevron spent $39 billion in total goods and services in 2016, much of it going to locally owned companies in the countries where we operate – those goods and services are known as local content.
-The table below offers a sampling of our local content spend around the world in 2016.
+Chevron spent more than $25 billion in total goods and services in 2017, much of it going to locally owned companies in the countries where we operate – those goods and services are known as local content.
+The table below is a sampling of our local content spending around the world in 2017.

-sample of chevron's local content spend as a percentage of overall spend in 2016
+sample of chevron's local content spending in 2017

 *Definition of expenditures that qualify as “local content” varies by country.